Prediction of defect properties in concentrated solid solutions using a Langmuir-like model: Introduction

-where $V$ is the volume of the box, $k_B$ is the Boltzmann constant, $T$ is temperature, $\mathbf{R}_\alpha^{(1)}(t)$ is the total displacement of $\alpha$ at time $t$ mediated by one PD, and $L_{\alpha\alpha'}^{(1)}$ is the $\alpha$-$\alpha'$ transport coefficient mediated by one PD.
 The use of such computationally expensive techniques introduces a system size constraint, though, which results in a PD concentration much larger than that in thermal equilibrium, significantly overestimating the true equilibrium $L_{\alpha\alpha'}$ necessary for linear response theory.
 Furthermore, $L_{\alpha\alpha'}^{(1)}$ is inherently size-dependent, while $L_{\alpha\alpha'} = nL_{\alpha\alpha'}^{(1)}$ is intensive, where $n$ is the equilibrium number of defects in the box.
-Therefore, understanding PD concentration at equilibrium is necessary to accurately model non-equilibrium transport in concentrated solid solutions.
+Therefore, understanding PD concentration at equilibrium is necessary to accurately model diffusion in concentrated solid solutions.

-Modern models for PD concentration focus on calculating the distribution of PD formation energies by creating a reference configuration and many defective configurations.
-In the case of thermal vacancies, these defective configurations are created by removing each atom at each lattice site and calculating their energy differences with the reference configuration using \textit{ab initio} techniques\cite{PhysRevB.93.134115}\cite{MANZOOR2021110669}\cite{CHEN2018355}\cite{PhysRevB.89.024101}\cite{10.1063/1.5086172}.
-In essence, at each site $\sigma$, there's an occupying type $t(\sigma)$, and one considers the two-state system:
+Traditionally used models for PD concentration in disordered alloys focus on calculating the distribution of PD formation energies by creating a reference configuration and many defective configurations.
+In the case of thermal vacancies, these defective configurations are created by removing each atom at each lattice site in the reference configuration and calculating their energy differences with the reference configuration using \textit{ab initio} techniques\cite{PhysRevB.93.134115,MANZOOR2021110669,CHEN2018355,PhysRevB.89.024101,10.1063/1.5086172}.
+Using these models, at each site $\sigma$, there is an occupying type $t(\sigma)$, and one considers the two-state system:

-calculating an effective vacancy formation energy from the resulting statistics over $\{\sigma\}$ with a mean-field-theory approach, treating each site as an independent two-state system.
-However, for a system that can exchange particles with a reservoir, any finite temperature introduces local fluctuations in composition (\ref{appendix:fluctuations}), making any choice of a reference configuration ambiguous.
-For a truly random alloy, this effect is especially relevant, since the presence of a particular atomic type at a lattice site is statistically independent of the atomic types at neighboring sites.
+which denotes local chemical equilibrium at site $\sigma$ between an atom of type $t(\sigma)$ occupying $\sigma$ and no atoms occupying site $\sigma$.
+From this, one calculates an effective vacancy formation energy from the resulting statistics over lattice sites, treating each site as an independent two-state system.

+Various statistical models exist for ordered alloys\cite{PhysRevB.63.094103,PhysRevB.59.6072,MAYER19972207}, which follow the framework of the grand-canonical ensemble, treating chemical potentials as Lagrange multipliers of the numbers of each alloying element.